dhis2/dhis2-docs/src/sysadmin/index.md

 (WAR-file) and thus runs on any Servlet containers such as Tomcat and Jetty.

-The DHIS2 team recommends Ubuntu 18.04 LTS operating system, PostgreSQL database system and Tomcat Servlet container as the preferred environment for server installations.
+The DHIS2 team recommends Supported Ubuntu LTS operating system, PostgreSQL database system and Tomcat Servlet container as the preferred environment for server installations.